jefflunt/glint-ui/README.md

 **On the Raspberry Pi:**

-glint-es has a few dependencies.
-For building, you'll need SDL 1.2, FreeImage, FreeType, and Boost.Filesystem, which can easily be obtained with apt-get:
+glint-es has a few dependencies, so kindly install them:
 ```
 sudo apt-get install libsdl1.2-dev libboost-filesystem-dev libfreeimage-dev libfreetype6-dev
 ```

 There are also a few libraries already on the RPi (located in /opt/vc/, like the Broadcom libraries, EGL, and GLES).

-You can build glint-es by simply running `make`.
+You can build glint-es by simply running `make` from the `glint-es` directory.
+You should get an executable (also called **glint-nes**) runs the frontend.

 **On something else (desktop):**